sebhoss/kikr/README.md

 1. Create a `docker-compose.yml` anywhere you want
 2. Place the below example configuration into it and optionally adapt it to your needs
-3. Call `docker-compose up -d` in the same directory
+3. Call `docker-compose up -d db-psql` in the same directory and wait for the datbase to start
+4. Call `docker-compose up -d kikr` and open http://localhost:50123/ to view the app

 ```
 version: '3'